SHL Websites & Business Contact Privacy Notice

 4.4 Information we collect from third party sites

 We may also get information about you from other sources.
-For example, if you create or log into your talentcentral.com account through another third-party website such as Facebook or Google.
+For example, if you create or log into your SHL’s Talent Assessment system account through another third-party website such as Facebook, Google, or LinkedIn.
 We will receive information from your selected third- party service provider (such as name and email address) via the authorization procedures used by such third-party service provider.
 The information we receive depends on which services you authorize and any options that are available.

-PLEASE NOTE THAT YOUR RELATIONSHIP WITH FACEBOOK OR GOOGLE, OR ANY OTHER THIRD-PARTY WEBSITE IS GOVERNED SOLELY BY YOUR AGREEMENT WITH SUCH THIRD-PARTY WEBSITE.
+PLEASE NOTE THAT YOUR RELATIONSHIP WITH FACEBOOK, GOOGLE OR LINKEDIN, OR ANY OTHER THIRD-PARTY WEBSITE IS GOVERNED SOLELY BY YOUR AGREEMENT WITH SUCH THIRD-PARTY WEBSITE.

 5. Data Sharing